 Speaking comes naturally to humans, from a baby’s babblings to adult speech, learned from years of daily listening.
 In almost any conversation, the speaker (often subconsciously) watches the listener’s eyes and general body language.
 This provides one level of feedback.
 Another level is more direct.
 If the listener doesn’t understand something or has a rebuttal, he or she can easily interrupt.

 However, writing presents a different scenario.
 In an e-mail, text message, blog or the like, a dialog changes to a monolog.
 There’s no immediate feedback.
-In fact, many times, we don’t even know who the receivers are.
-In spite of that, the goal of effective writing is to somehow know the audience and write something that informs, entertains, enlightens, etc. And this without the benefit of observing the reader is reacting to our writing.
+In fact, many times, we don’t even know who the receivers (readers) are.
+In spite of that, the goal of effective writing is to somehow know the audience and write something that informs, entertains, enlightens, etc. And this without the benefit of observing the reader actually reacting to our writing.